dotnet/coreclr/Documentation/botr/ryujit-overview.md

 [000019] ------------                          ├──▌  LCL_VAR   double V03 loc0
 [000020] ------------                          └──▌  LCL_VAR   double V02 arg2
 ```

-Trees are displayed using a pre-order traversal, with the subtrees of a node being displayed under the node in operand order (e.g. gtOp1, gtOp2).
-This is similar to the way trees are displayed in tyical user interfaces (e.g. folder trees).
-Note that the operand order may be different from the actual execution order, determined by `GTF_REVERSE_OPS` or other means.

 Tree nodes are identified by their `gtTreeID`.
 This field only exists in DEBUG builds, but is quite useful for debugging, since all tree nodes are created from the routine `gtNewNode` (in [src/jit/gentree.cpp](https://github.com/dotnet/coreclr/blob/master/src/jit/gentree.cpp)).
 If you find a bad tree and wish to understand how it got corrupted, you can place a conditional breakpoint at the end of `gtNewNode` to see when it is created, and then a data breakpoint on the field that you believe is corrupted.